ghoshsagnik/ghoshsagnik/README.md

 - 👋 Hi, I’m @ghoshsagnik
-- 👀 I’m interested in ...coding
+- 👀 I’m interested in ...AI and Machione Learning
-- 🌱 I’m currently learning ...computer science
+- 🌱 I’m currently learning ...Data Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ghoshsagnik/ghoshsagnik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.